Trump criticizes DeSantis, calls for national ‘school choice’ at first 2023 Iowa event - NewsBreak

 Trump criticizes DeSantis, calls for national ‘school choice’ at first 2023 Iowa event

-Former President Donald Trump arrives for an event at the Adler Theatre on March 13, 2023, in Davenport, Iowa.
-Trump's visit follows those by potential challengers for the GOP presidential nomination, Florida Gov. Ron DeSantis and former U.N.
-Ambassador Nikki Haley, who hosted events in the state last week.
-(Scott Olson/Getty Images)
+Former President Donald Trump arrives for an event at the Adler Theatre on March 13, 2023 in Davenport, Iowa (Scott Olson/Getty Images).

 DAVENPORT, Iowa — Former President Donald Trump, in his first Iowa stop as an official presidential candidate, took aim at a potential rival, Florida Gov. Ron DeSantis.